MislavJaksic/Bioinformatics-Finding-Mutations/Research/bwt_fm_Introduction_to_BWT_and_FM/README.md

 | B | A | $ | A | B | A | A |
 | B | A | A | B | A | $ | A |

-The result of sorting is the Burrows-Wheeler Matrix (BWM).
+The result is the Burrows-Wheeler Matrix (BWM).
 The new string BWT(T) are the characters in the last column.

 String T = ABAABA$